YOUR STORY ISN'T OVER

 APR 19, 2022

-My dad passed away on April 16th after 18+ years of fighting.
-Throughout his fight, he wanted to get better.
-He wanted to overcome.
-He hoped that through his struggles, he could help others.
-He hoped there was a way that his story and life could still be used by God to change another’s.
-And even in passing from this life and entering into eternity, his story isn’t over.
+My dad passed away on April 16th after more than 18 years of fighting.
+Throughout his fight, he wanted to overcome.
+He wanted to get better.
+He had hoped that his own struggles could one day help others - that there was a way that his story and life could still be used by God to change another’s.
+Even in passing from this life and entering into eternity, his story isn’t over.
 His life has impacted many, and that impact didn’t die with him.

 My dad turned to alcohol as a way to cope.
-He fell into a pattern of drinking to numb the pain, feeling ashamed and guilty for drinking, and drinking again to numb the pain of guilt and shame.
-It was an endless cycle of self-sabotage and deceit.
-Every time he would drink, he became less of his true self.
-Less of the dad I knew he was.
+It became his refuge, a way to numb the pain.
+But with every drink, he slipped further into a cycle he couldn’t escape—drinking to forget, drowning in guilt and shame, then drinking again to quiet that pain.
+It was an endless loop of self-sabotage and deceit.
+And with each round, he became less of himself.
+Less of the dad I knew.

 Our family had gone to church all of my life.
-I had people who made comments about how “perfect” and “happy” our family was.
-These people didn’t know the hurt in my story.
-I didn’t share my full story because my story couldn’t be told without including my dad’s story and his addiction.
-I didn’t want people to judge and make assumptions about my dad.
+People would tell me how “perfect” and “happy” our family seemed.
+But they didn't know the whole story.
+I didn’t share my full story because it couldn’t be told without telling my dad’s story and his fight with addiction.
+I didn’t want people to judge him.
 Within the church and outside of the church, there are misconceptions about addiction.
-Many just see the addiction, but not the true person underneath.
-They ignore the broken person underneath it all and focus on the sin or the person’s weakness for not being able to overcome the addiction.
-That’s not what I wanted for my dad.
-I wanted people to see the real him; the man I knew that was in there, deep within all the brokenness.
+Too often, they see only the struggle, the sin, the weakness.
+They fail to see the person beneath it all—the one who is hurting, who is fighting, who is trying.
+That wasn’t what I wanted for my dad.
+I wanted people to see the man I knew was still there, buried beneath the brokenness.

-Every day he battled his addiction to alcohol.
-He tried so hard to get past it.
-He had gone to multiple rehabs, attended AA meetings, went all out on spiritual disciplines such as reading devotions, watching sermons, and attending Bible studies.
-He tried, but he often relapsed because shame and guilt would chain him down.
+Every day, he battled his addiction to alcohol.
+He tried.
+He went to multiple rehabs, attended AA meetings, threw himself into spiritual disciplines - reading devotions, watching sermons, attending Bible studies.
+He put in the effort.
+But the weight of shame and guilt often pulled him back under.

 Katy Nichole’s song In Jesus Name (God of Possible), encompasses my prayers for my dad throughout his journey, and I would like to share those lyrics here.